huss-osman/linux-fundamentals/03-git/README.md

 This repository documents my hands-on learning of **Git** as part of my **DevOps training with CoderCo**.

 Git is the foundation of modern collaboration.
-Nearly everything in DevOps â€” CI/CD pipelines, infrastructure-as-code, cloud deployments, and automation â€” relies on strong version control practices.
+Nearly everything in DevOps — CI/CD pipelines, infrastructure-as-code, cloud deployments, and automation — relies on strong version control practices.

 This repository exists to build and demonstrate that foundation.